openshift/enhancements/enhancements/dns/coredns-egressfirewall-integration.md

 If an administrator wants to specifically allow/deny access to all subdomains then currently the administrator has to add all subdomains in the EgressFirewall rules.
-This becomes difficult when subdomains are dynamically added/removed as each one has to added/removed individually from the EgressFirewall rules.
+This becomes difficult when subdomains are dynamically added/removed as each one has to be added/removed individually from the EgressFirewall rules.
 Currently, wildcard DNS names are not supported in EgressFirewall.
 However, even if the support is added to EgressFirewall, the integration between CoreDNS and EgressFirewall needs to be improved as wildcard DNS names cannot be directly looked up through a query.